Susan Nittrouer Ph.D.

 Julia Javier

-Julia Javier is a 3rd-year undergraduate student majoring in Communication Sciences and Disorders with a minor in Educational Studies.
-She is currently assisting in the research project titled “The Effects of Parental Language Input and Parental Knowledge of Child Development on Child Language Development”.
+Julia Javier is an undergraduate student majoring in Communication Sciences and Disorders with a minor in Educational Studies as well as Deaf and Hearing Sciences.
+She is currently working projects investigating how various child health problems, poverty, and parental language input can affect child language development.
 Julia aspires to become a Speech-Language Pathologist specializing in pediatric care.

 Past Lab Members